gixousiyq/POCO-X3-Pro-Mainline-Guides/status.md

 - [ ] GPS

 >[!WARNING]
-> WiFi and GPU and Touchscreen do not work without firmware!!!
+> WiFi and GPU and Touchscreen and Bluetooth do not work without firmware!!!

 ## Known issue's
 - On boot, The screen becomes gray-blue for a couple of seconds then functions normally; No damage was noticed on the panel.
-- Bluetooth is decleared and theres a button to enable it in the system, But the driver stall's when trying to power on.

-## Notes
-- If you see the log on the boot or shutdown being stock for a long time, Simply force reboot by long pressing the power button
-- The brightness on Mainline is the same as the last brightness set on android.
-- USB Host works flawlessly and it switches automatically